S.N.A.P.—Swim Lessons for Children with Disabilities

 Safety Benefits

 According to the National Autism Association, drowning is a leading cause of death for children with autism.
 This reality is due to three common autistic characteristics: wandering, fascination with the water, and a lack of understanding of danger.
-As a whole, children with special needs are at an increased risk of drowning and establishing water safety skills is one of the best ways to protect them.
+As a whole, children with disabilities are at an increased risk of drowning and establishing water safety skills is one of the best ways to protect them.
 As with all children, this could mean the difference between life and death if they find themselves accidentally in the water.